iankronquist/rustyvisor/README.md

 FS0:\>
 ```

-## Running under the bochs emulator
+## Running the UEFI Runtime Service Hypervisor Under the Bochs Emulator

 To make development without real hardware easier, there is a bochs
 configuration file under `uefi/bochsrc.txt`.
 This bochsrc is setup to boot to a